springernature/frontend-toolkits/toolkits/global/packages/global-forms/README.md

 ### How it works

-It is possible to display fields in a horizontal line, using the following `template` value:
+Display fields in a horizontal line using the following `template` value:

 ```
 "template": "globalFormInlineFields"